jakeogh/dnsgate/README.md

                         defaults to:
                             http://winhelp2002.mvps.org/hosts.txt
                             http://someonewhocares.org/hosts/hosts
-                        local files can also be specified:
+                        local files can be specified:
                             file://some_file

   --remove-subdomains   remove subdomains (see --whitelist)
                         example:
                             analytics.google.com -> google.com
                         not enabled by default.
 Useful for dnsmasq if you are willing to maintain a --whitelist file for inadvertently blocked domains.
-This causes ad-serving domains to be blocked at their TLD's.
+                        This causes ad-serving domains to be blocked at their TLD.
                         Without this option, the domain owner can change the subdomain until the --url lists are updated.
-It does not make sense to use this flag if you are generating a /etc/hosts format file since the effect would be to block google.com and not analytics.google.com.
+It does not make sense to use this flag if you are generating a /etc/hosts format file since the effect would be to block google.com and not *.google.com

-  --verbose             print additional debugging information to stderr
+  --verbose             print additional debugging information to stderr --whitelist WHITELIST

-  --whitelist WHITELIST
                         file of DNS names to whitelist
                         example:
                             stackexchange.com
                             stackoverflow.com
   --url-cache-dir URL_CACHE_DIR
+                        cache --url files as
+                        dnsmasq-blacklist_cache_domain_hosts.(timestamp)
-                        cache --url files as dnsmasq-blacklist_cache_domain_hosts.(timestamp) optionally in a specified directory
+                        optionally in a specified directory

 ```